BraveNewPumpkin/advOs-QuorumMutEx/README.md

-# MAP Snapshot
+# Quorum Based Distributed Mutual Exclusion
-a practice implementation using Spring WebSocket of the MAP protocol and using Chandy and Lamport’s protocol for recording a consistent global snapshot to check the state.
+a practice implementation using Spring WebSocket of Maekawa's quorum based mutual exclusion algorithm.

 parameters are: